 How To Get Around On Bali, Indonesia

-Even tough Bali is a relatively small island, traveling between the different destinations can take a while because of all the hills and curves in the road.
-Therefore, I would advice you to book a taxi from one destination to the next, and to rent a motorbike for day trips.
+Even though Bali is a relatively small island, traveling between the different destinations can take a while because of all the hills and curves in the road.
+Therefore, I would advise you to book a taxi from one destination to the next and to rent a motorbike for day trips.

 Renting a motorbike in Bali is super easy as almost any hotel has a rental service.